lasersquad0/LogEngine2/README.md

   * [][]syslog.
   * [][]Windows event log.
   * [][]Windows debugger (```OutputDebugString(..)```).
-  * Easily [extendable](https://github.com/gabime/spdlog/wiki/4.-Sinks#implementing-your-own-sink) with custom log targets.
-* Configurable log line patterns which may include info:
+* Customizable log line patterns which may include info:
  	* Date and/or Time
  	* Thread ID,
  	* Log level mark or full/short level name
  	* Application name and app version
  	* OS name and OS version
 * Log filtering - log levels can be modified at runtime as well as compile time.
 * Log statistics
 * Includes convenient Dynamic Arrays classes that can be used separately from LogEngine2 library.